Shilpilibm/ATT_knowledge/Q_15/issues.md

 Bandwidth is the maximum amount of data transmitted over an Internet connection in a given amount of time.

-It refers to a network’s capacity to transfer data between devices or the Internet within a given span of time.
-Bandwidth is often mistaken for Internet speed when it's actually the volume of information that can be sent over a connection in a measured amount of time – calculated in megabits per second (Mbps).
+It refers to a network's capacity to transfer data between devices or the Internet within a given span of time.
+Bandwidth is often mistaken for Internet speed when it's actually the volume of information that can be sent over a connection in a measured amount of time - calculated in megabits per second (Mbps).

 Higher bandwidth allows data to be transferred across your network at a faster rate and can sustain a larger number of connected devices all at once - but it can significantly impact network performance and user experience.